 Think about it.
 Labour is part of the input costs of producing goods and services.
 And since salaries are generally adjusted according to the inflation rates, when was the last time you accepted a salary adjustment downwards when oil prices came down?
 You’d probably throw a fit.

 That said, there’s still much to be happy about.
 Generally, we can expect inflation to slow down or even pause entirely for a while.
 But unless we enter into something as major as a recession, we should not see prices coming down except for select goods like petrol and airfares.

-If you have read all the way to this point of the article, CONGRATULATIONS!
+If you've read all the way to this point, CONGRATULATIONS!
 Go forth and impress your friends with your newfound knowledge.

 But don’t just let your quest for knowledge stop here.
 Read on to learn about what caused the current drop in oil prices in the first place.